 Theory of Constraints: According to Eliyahu M. Goldratt, it is a methodology for identifying the most important factors called constraints that stands in the way of achieving a goal and systematically improve the weaker constraints which act as bottlenecks for the system [10]

-Just-In -Time: originating in Japan and specifically Toyota focuses on creating a sustainable competitive advantage by having the right items of the right quality and quantity in the right place and at right time.[11]
+Just-In -Time: originating in Japan and specifically Toyota focuses on creating a sustainable competitive advantage by having the right items of the right quality and quantity in the right place and at right time[11].

 Critical Path Management: Developed in the late 1950s by Morgan R. Walker and James E. Kelly Jr, CPM is the most commonly used with all forms of projects to construct an optimal schedule of activities.
-It focuses on activity sequencing meaning “what tasks should take place before this task happen?”, “Which tasks should be completed at the same time as this task?” and “Which tasks should happen immediately after this task?”.
+It focuses on activity sequencing meaning “what tasks should take place before this task happen?”, “Which tasks should be completed at the same time as this task?” and “Which tasks should happen immediately after this task?”
 [12]

 Advanced Planning and Scheduling: this concept utilizes the scheduling algorithms like Earliest Dur Date, Cost Over time, Critical Ratio, Longest Processing Time to generate an optimal schedule that results in minimum penalty or losses, it also considers various factors such as processing times(PT), due date, set up time, removal time to evaluate the schedule for jobs.